 I was at a music festival near Portland a few weekends ago, watching bands and drinking beer all day alongside a few thousand backwoods-Bohemian types.
 It was 105 degrees outside—welcome swelter amid a half-assed summer—and I was perspiring liquids as quickly as I imbibed them.
-It was mid-afternoon and hours of music and daylight remained, but I’d reached capacity.
-Couldn’t possibly drink another beer.
+By mid-afternoon, hours of music and daylight remained, but I’d reached capacity.
+Couldn’t.
+Drink.
+Another.
+Beer.

 Overheated and under-buzzed, I considered the draft cider for sale alongside Oregon-made microbrews: Anthem Cider, from Salem, Ore., flavored with hops.
-Beer-ish, maybe?
-Sure, why not.
-I’ll try one.
+At this point I was willing to try anything.

 I can’t call it a revelation.
-I knew what cider was and had in the past enjoyed it.
+I knew what cider was and had enjoyed it in the past.
 But one sip rendered the past Paleolithic.
 This cider was something new—blessedly refreshing, bright and dry as the big blue sky above and equally weightless.
 Tangy-apple tart but not exactly fruity.
 A crisp, complicated, ultimately amiable beverage.
-I drank it for the rest of the weekend.
+I drank nothing else the rest of the weekend.

 Upon returning to Seattle, I discovered I’m not the only one turned onto cider.
 The Northwest—and America at large—is right now in the midst of a CIDER EXPLOSION.